 Bili has encountered many new experiences including foods that he obviously had not tasted before.
 His diet in Bulgaria was frugal but in no way unhealthy, unlike some of the chimps we have rescued where they have been grossly overweight and unhealthy from unsuitable diets like fried chicken!
 Bili particularly enjoys tangerines, grapes, lychees, yoghurts, smoothies, and boiled eggs – all good healthy food.
 He eats a range of fruit, nuts and vegetables as do all the chimps.
 His 30 years in solitary before he came here have left their mark.

 Bili has now joined the other four chimps!
-He has also started to copy Fergus using the water bottle as a water pistol and rumour has it that Ronnie is teaching him sign language.
+He has also started to copy Fergus using the water bottle as a water pistol and Ronnie had been teaching him sign language.
 He is enjoying life.